YizYah/easy-oclif-cli/README.md

 <img src="images/3.jpg" alt="Watch Releases" title="Releases" width="200">

-To call a newly released version just the first command again, with the same path for `$CODE_DIR`.
+To reapply the template with a newly released version, just the first command again.
+Make sure to use he same path for the legacy `$CODE_DIR`.
 ```
 npx ns-flip settings $CODE_DIR
 ```